EU ready to loosen purse strings as coronavirus bites economy

 Asked about the potential for an ECB rate cut, he echoed other ECB rate setters who have said it is too early for the central bank to act.

 “We should not get confused.
-We are not almighty, we do not have the philosopher’s stone,” De Guindos said.
+We are not almighty, we do not have the philosopher’s stone,” De Guindos said, adding that the ECB was discussing any possible action in coordination with other central banks.

 Reporting by Francesco Guarascio @fraguarascio; Additional reporting by Robin Emmott and Jakub Riha; Editing by Philip Blenkinsop and Catherine Evans